-Project 2 Leader Rita Loch-Caruso and Project 1 Leader John Meeker will be presenting in the next NIEHS SRP Risk e-Learning webinars in the series Early Life Exposures – Long-Term Health Consequences
+Project 2 Leader Rita Loch-Caruso and Project 1 Leader John Meeker presented an NIEHS SRP Risk e-Learning webinar in the series Early Life Exposures – Long-Term Health Consequences

 This session will feature SRP grantees Ann Aschengrau, Sc.D.
 (Boston University), John Meeker, Sc.D.
 (University of Michigan) and Rita Loch-Caruso, Ph.D.
 (University of Michigan) and their work with early exposures and their resulting developmental effects.
 Numerous neurotoxic effects have been associated with tetrachloroethylene (PCE) exposure in adults, but little is understood about long-term nervous system effects from early exposures.
 Aschengrau’s retrospective epidemiological study on a population of adults investigates the association between prenatal and early childhood exposure to PCE-contaminated drinking water and a variety of neurotoxic effects including the occurrence of drug use and mental illness.